- Firth of Forth boat trip

 - Optional landing on Inchcolm Island

-You can book now for 2020.
-Advance booking is essential as we are currently operating a reduced capacity.
-Please note that Historic Environment Scotland have restricted numbers to 50 passengers per landing on Inchcolm Island.
-Landing passes must be purchased in advance.
-The island is only open from a Wednesday to Sunday from 19 August 2020.
-HES are carrying out pier works which have severely restricted the times and days when we can land on the island.
+We are operating a reduced capacity.
+Please book your tickets in advance.
+Historic Scotland are carrying out pier works which have severely restricted the times and days when we can land on the island.
 Please refer to our Timetable for availability.

 3 hour sightseeing cruise

 Purchase an optional landing pass and add 90 minutes to your Three Bridges sightseeing cruise and explore Inchcolm Island and the medieval abbey, the Iona of the east.
 Relax onboard with friends and family and listen to the guided commentary while you enjoy a beverage or snack from the bar.
 Take in the spectacular views of the Three Bridges, the beautiful panoramas of the Edinburgh skyline to the south and the Kingdom of Fife to the north, the island of Inchcolm with its medieval abbey, and the islands of Inchgarvie, Inchkeith, and Inchmickery.

 Combine your 90 minute sightseeing cruise with a landing on Inchcolm Island.
 If you wish to go ashore at Inchcolm Island you need to purchase a landing pass.
 You should add a minimum 1½ hours when landing on Inchcolm Island.
 Explore the island’s historic Abbey – The ‘Iona of the east’ one of the best-preserved group of monastic buildings in Scotland.
 The Island is also a haven for wildlife and is well-known for its wartime coastal defences.